damattl/db-iris-wrapper/README.md

 - [ ] Handle errors more explicitly
 - [x] Add UI
 - [x] Document deployment
-- [ ] Make querying the api more efficient (always query 6 hours in advance)
+- [x] Make querying the api more efficient (always query 6 hours in advance)
-- [ ] Merge trains that go over the date border (train 422-250912 that travels from 22:00 - 02:00 is the same as 422-250913)
+- [x] Merge trains that go over the date border (train 422-250912 that travels from 22:00 - 02:00 is the same as 422-250913)
-- [ ] Include current arrival times (trains that are late)
+- [x] Include current arrival times (trains that are late)

-This is my first rust project, so feedback on the code is appreciated.
+This is my first rust project, so feedback on the code is always appreciated.